conda-forge/conda-forge.github.io/src/orga/governance.rst

 ----

-:Posting results: To maintain the historical record, the outcome of any standard,
+:Posting results: To maintain the historical record, the outcome of any standard vote,
     except those excluded in this section, should be recorded in the "vote-results" folder at https://github.com/conda-forge/conda-forge.github.io/tree/master/vote-results